Today's Spiritual Reading is on the Catena.

 Catena is Latin for chain.
-The Catena is the chain that binds us to the Legion.
+The Catena is the chain that binds us to the Legion and to each other.

 Not a chain of steel but a human chain that strengthens with use.

 It assures our perseverance in the Legion.

 At the Annunciation, Gabriel told Mary that her cousin Elizabeth was in her sixth month.
 Mary immediately visited Elizabeth and stayed three months.
 Mary wanted to help Elizabeth who was pregnant with John the Baptist.
 Mary was in her first trimester, probably experiencing morning sickness.
 Her focus was not on herself, but on service to others.
 Life was difficult for women in those days, no washing machines, no microwaves.
 Elizabeth needed help.